andrebr/django-referral/README.md

 	tox

 ## Changelog
+### V1.2.0
+* add Django 2.0 to 2.2 support

 ### V1.1.0
-* add django 1.8 to 1.11 support
+* add Django 1.8 to 1.11 support
 * (There seems to be an issue with python 3.5+ on travis right now)

 ### V1.0.0
-* add django 1.7 support
+* add Django 1.7 support
-* add pyton3 support
+* add Python 3 support
 * additional test cases
 * code cleanup
 * some pep8 fixes